benaziziasmae/School_District_Analysis/README.md

   3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-Thomas High School's scores fell heavily dropping them from 4th to 7th highest scores in the district Thomas High School moved from 2nd place overall with a passing % of ~92% down to last place with a passing % of ~68%.
+Thomas High School's performance decreased compared to the other schools however, it is not one of the lowest performing schools.

  4. How does replacing the ninth-grade scores affect the following:

 -- Math and reading scores by grade

- The 9th grade scores were brought down as Thomas High School 9th graders averaged higher than other schools
+ The 9th grade scores were brought down as Thomas High School 9th graders averaged higher than other schools.

 -- Scores by school spending

 The numbers stay nearly identical since the 9th graders are nullified from the statistics.
-The $630 to $644 range saw a drop from 63% to 56% overall passing percentage
+In the cohort $630-644, % passing math, %passing reading and %overall passing have decreased after changing the grades to NaN.

 -- Scores by school size

-Overall passing percentage does not change.
-The 1000 to 2000 size schools saw a drop from 91% to 85% overall passing percentage
+The 1000 to 2000 size schools saw a drop from 91% to 85% overall passing percentage.

 -- Scores by school type

 Scores by school type are not altered at all.
-The charter type schools saw a drop from 90% to 87% overall passing percentage
+The charter type schools saw a drop from 90% to 87% overall passing percentage.

 #Conclusion

-After we have replaced the scores of the 9th grade students we learn that not much has changed.
-We have nullified the values that we felt would alter size,district, spending and overall passing percentage of the students.
+The four major changes that occured between the two analyses were:

+- Without the 9th graders' scores, Thomas High School is not as competitive with other charter schools.
+- Without Thomas High School, the overall 9th graders' scores fell.
+- Without the 9th graders' scores, the district summary changes much less than the Thomas High School.
+- While 9th graders at Thomas High School aren't their highest performers, they do balance out the school's scores compared to just looking at 10th-12th graders.